celilselcuk/Fun-small-programs/Vocab Tester/README.md

    | prope + accusative         | near                         |

    - Any additional columns (C, D, etc.) will **not** be read by the program.
    - **Note**: do not be confused by the comma separations in some examples.
-These are just for clarifications in the Latin word.
+These are just for clarifications in the Latin words.

 3. **Run the Program**:
    - Save the provided Python code in a `.py` file (e.g., `vocab_tester.py`).